Xiaoling Mausoleum of Ming Dynasty

 Pictures of Ming Xiaoling Mausoleum

-Construction of the mausoleum began in 1381 and was completed in 1431.
+Construction of the Xiaoling Mausoleum of Ming Dynasty began in 1381 and was completed in 1431.
 In 1384, Queen Ma died and was buried there.
 Emperor Chengzu had bestowed upon her the title 'Queen of Xiao Ci' which means 'Queen of Filial Piety and Kindness.'
 Hence, the name Xiaoling derives from her title.

-Walking northwesterly across the bridge, you will see the winding 1800-meter long Sacred Way.
+Walking northwesterly across the bridge, you will see the winding 1,800-meter (1.1 miles) long Sacred Way in Xiaoling Mausoleum of Ming Dynasty.
 Its middle section runs east-west and is called Shi Xiang Road.
 It is lined with several pairs of stone sculptured animals guarding the tomb.
 Each animal is postured differently and each conveys an auspicious meaning.
 For example, the lions, king of the animals, show the stateliness of the emperors, the camels, symbol of desert and tropical areas, indicate the vast territory of the dynasty and the elephants imply that the policies of the dynasty are to meet the desire of the grass root and the stabilization of the dynasty.

 Beyond the animals is a pair of decorative columns called Hua Biao that are carved with dragons.
 From here the Sacred Way turns into a north-south direction and becomes known at Weng Zhong Road.
 This location is marked by stone carved statues of ministers and generals.
 Different from the straight sacred ways in the former dynasties, the Sacred Way at Xiaoling Mausoleum goes in different directions making it unique and unprecedented in Chinese history.